CaptainSapphire/PH-s-Blog/_posts/2025-03-04-UCLA-Wellness-Summit.md

 ### Libraries
+<img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/March%202025/IMG_7266.JPEG?raw=true" alt="ackerman union" style= "float: left; padding-right:10px" width="300"/>
 we visited a range of libraries.
 A couple were closed, but a couple were also open.
 Often times they transitioned into classrooms and most students in there if not every student in there was in their own world, studying for chemistry or engineering or more or something else one or two of the libraries we visited were completely quiet with every person in there wearing headphones very different from libraries.
 I visited at community colleges, for example. something interesting I noticed was that one of the libraries had an entire floor dedicated to Anderson business masters students. <br><br>
-<img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/March%202025/IMG_7266.JPEG?raw=true" alt="ackerman union" style= "float: left; padding-right:10px" width="300"/>

 # Going home
+<img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/March%202025/IMG_8515.png?raw=true" alt="ackerman union" style= "float: left; padding-right:10px" width="300"/> <br><br>
 The drive home was nice.
 I typically hear about how much of a nightmare  Los Angeles traffic is, but it went okay for us.
 I actually ended up falling asleep funnily enough.<br><br>
-<img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/March%202025/IMG_8515.png?raw=true" alt="ackerman union" style= "float: left; padding-right:10px" width="300"/> <br><br>
-*this is so blurry, but the sunset was nice.*

 # The rest of the day
 The rest of the night we had chicken sandwich sandwiches and we went out and played beach volleyball at our park and just talked and hung out. it was the most enjoyable evening or day of my entire February and I look forward to the opportunity to attend another UCLA event again. :-)